 If you’re unclear on the exact definition, an executive order is, simply, a legally binding directive from a US president — the grand because I said so of American law.
 Every president in our history has issued them (well, except one: looking at you, William Henry Harrison), and they can do anything from ending formal slavery to making it illegal to hoard gold.
 This past Monday, if your fillings started to ache, it may have been because the Supreme Court had just unanimously re-implemented parts of Trump’s Executive Order 13780, which aims to bar travelers entering the US from six Muslim-majority countries.

 In New York City earlier this year, three poets decided they’d had enough.
-Rachael Wilson, Andrew Gorin, and MC Hyland—all current or recent (happy graduation!) doctoral candidates in English at NYU, and all members of the Organism for Poetic Research, an “experimental critical-poetic platform and a vehicle for the performance of research in poetics and poetic research” (five times fast, you say?)—teamed up to create “Executive Orders,” an online collaboration in which a veritable sleigh-team of poets (more than twenty have participated so far) are creating some binding directives of their own.
+Rachael Wilson, Andrew Gorin, and MC Hyland—all current or recent (happy graduation!) doctoral candidates in English at NYU, and all members of the Organism for Poetic Research, an “experimental critical-poetic platform and a vehicle for the performance of research in poetics and poetic research”—teamed up to create “Executive Orders,” an online collaboration in which a veritable sleigh-team of poets (more than twenty have participated so far) are creating some binding directives of their own.
 Participants simply sign in and add their orders, which are political, possible, and serious by varying definitions and to varying degrees.
 The project exists primarily as a Google Doc, to which anyone can add, but has also been printed out in several “editions.”